jessicasu123/strategize/doc/plan/USE_CASE.md

     - Controller passes new configuration to GameView which updates the view.

-* User moves game piece to invalid location
+* User moves game piece to invalid location and presses make move

     -    User passes x and y coordinates of game piece location to controller